-In 1989, at the age of fifteen and inspired by a karate demonstration at the Midwest Buddhist Temple’s annual Ginza Festival, Matsunaga initiated training in eastern martial arts.
+In 1989, at the age of fifteen and inspired by a karate demonstration at Ginza Holiday, the Midwest Buddhist Temple’s annual summer festival of Japanese arts and culture, Matsunaga initiated training in eastern martial arts.
 Over the course of the ensuing nine years, this path would lead him to the tutelage of instructors Song, Sugiyama, and Nemoto.

 In 1998, upon relocating to California for business, Matsunaga was introduced to the karate dojo of Arthur Takashi Ishii, located in the social hall of a Japanese church in the historic Little Tokyo district of Downtown Los Angeles.
 It was here that Matsunaga began a new path of training under Ishii sensei, a longtime student of Eihachi Ota and Takayoshi Nagamine, at Matsubayashi Shorin-ryu of Little Tokyo.